 In the wake of the Boston Marathon bombings in April 2013, stories emerged about survivors who lost one or both of their legs during the blasts.

-The strength, courage and determination of these men and women resonated with Chirag Shah, MD, and Christofer Mowrer, CPO.
+The strength, courage and determination of these men and women resonated with Chirag Shah, MD.

-Shah, a physical medicine and rehabilitation specialist, and Mowrer, a prosthetist and orthotist (an orthotics specialist), often see those same qualities in the patients they care for at Rush's Prosthetics and Orthotics Clinic.
+That's because Shah, a physical medicine and rehabilitation specialist at Rush University Medical Center, often sees those same qualities in the patients he cares for at Rush's Prosthetics and Orthotics Clinic.